top of page

 Cluster flies are typically larger and slower moving than other common house flies.
 They have a characteristic golden or yellowish-brown colour and are often mistaken for the common house fly.

-However, cluster flies are typically found in numbers in lofts or upper levels of homes, whereas house flies are more commonly found in kitchens and living areas.
+However, cluster flies are found in numbers in lofts or the upper levels of homes or buildings, whereas house flies are more commonly found in kitchens and living areas.

 Seasonality of cluster flies